QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 equilibrium allocation to individual heterogeneous households is computed?

--  Answers are “Yes” for Gorman aggregation, “No” for non-Gorman aggregation
+-  Answers are “Yes” for Gorman aggregation, “No” for non-Gorman aggregation.

 In summary, the insights and practical benefits from economics to be introduced in this lecture are

--  Deeper understandings that come from recognizing common underlying structures
+-  Deeper understandings that come from recognizing common underlying structures.

--  Speed and ease of computation that comes from unleashing a common suite of Python programs
+-  Speed and ease of computation that comes from unleashing a common suite of Python programs.

 We'll use the following **mathematical tools**

--  Stochastic Difference Equations (Linear)
+-  Stochastic Difference Equations (Linear).

--  Duality: LQ Dynamic Programming and Linear Filtering  are the same things mathematically
+-  Duality: LQ Dynamic Programming and Linear Filtering  are the same things mathematically.

--  The Spectral Factorization Identity (for understanding vector autoregressions and non-Gorman aggregation)
+-  The Spectral Factorization Identity (for understanding vector autoregressions and non-Gorman aggregation).

 So here is our roadmap.